praveen2710/Java-Development/ProofOfConcepts/Gradle/searchMart/readme.md

 ####Front End

 I used angular in front end as it uses module making code maitenance very easy.
-I also handed over the sorting of recommendations responsibilty to angular since it seemed to do reduce some load on server easily
+I also handed over the sorting of recommendations responsibilty to angular since it seemed to do reduce some load on server easily .

+Added a few funtionality like retry logic,min 2 letter search and inform user if the search fails and give appropriate reason.

 ####Issue & Assumptions.
 I was consistly seeing some issue with review API where it would give `access forbidden error` out of blue.
 As of now I have added retry logic to handle that.
 I assume that maybe there is some kind of limiter.This does not happen everytime but sometimes only.
 My intial investigation was only able to determine that I was getting a `403` status code back.Need to look into it more deeply later on